A robust statistical framework for cyber-vulnerability prioritisation under partial information in threat intelligence

 \section{Conclusion and Future Work}

-This work investigates statistical modelling for threat intelligence, with particular attention to the information resources regarding cyber-vulnerabilities and to the effects of risk acceptance/aversion.
-The statistical model and the index proposed for cyber-vulnerability assessment are complementary to other approaches developed in cyber-risk literature: in general, multiple models should be considered in parallel, to highlight distinct aspects of relevance to the decision-makers.
+This work investigated statistical modelling for threat intelligence, with particular attention to the information resources regarding cyber-vulnerabilities.
+Being fixing resource-expensive, decision-makers have to allocate their resources based on their current state of knowledge and their risk perception.
+The statistical model and the index proposed for cyber-vulnerability assessment complement other approaches developed in the cyber-risk literature.
+These models are not mutually exclusive and could be considered in parallel to highlight distinct aspects of relevance to decision-makers.

-The actual realisation of cyber-attacks relies on several information sources that can enhance or inhibit cyber-attacks.
-It is plausible that access to information plays a more important role than expected: cybersecurity data are subject to limited disclosure and underestimation, as recalled in \citep{Giudici2021}, both to adhere to security standards and to prevent reputational loss.
-On the other hand, even data communicated by organisations to prevent cyber-incidents can guide cyber-attackers, as discussed in Section \ref{sec: discussion}.
-The present work opens the way to further applications supporting secure information disclosure on cyber-vulnerabilities, since the advantages of the framework discussed in the previous sections can highlight the effects of both information sources (in terms of available regressors) and cyber-risk perception or severity assessments (e.g. a suited data-generating model).
-A more accurate evaluation of such effects is a necessary premise to avoid indirect and unintended communication of information.
+The actual realisation of cyber-attacks relies on several information sources that can enhance or inhibit them.
+It is plausible that indirect access to information plays a more important role than expected: along with limited data disclosure and underreporting, even prioritisation data communicated by organisations to prevent cyber-incidents can guide cyber-attackers, as discussed in Section \ref{sec: discussion}.
+The present work opens the way to further applications supporting secure information disclosure on cyber-vulnerabilities, since the advantages of the framework discussed in the previous sections can highlight the effects of both information sources (in terms of available regressors) and cyber-risk perception or severity assessments (e.g., a suitable data-generating model).
+A more accurate evaluation of such effects is a necessary premise to avoid the indirect and unintended communication of information.

-In addition to the methodological interest, the present contribution and its extensions may integrate the functionalities of current tools for the development of secure digital products \citep{Baldassarre2020}.
-In this regard, future work will explore specific models for the quantitative assessment of latent traits in cyber-risk perception, including Bayesian approaches, e.g. global-local priors to shrink weak signals and highlight relevant risk responses.
-A deeper investigation is needed for the emergence of multiple prioritisations due to different decision criteria and uncertainty sources, possibly involving information-theoretic methods to quantify their compatibility or, dually, their divergence.
+A deeper investigation is needed for the emergence of multiple prioritisations due to different decision criteria and uncertainty sources, which may occur when different experts or organisations conduct separate analyses based on their own choices for response and explanatory variables.
+Various approaches could be explored to formalise compatibility conditions for ordinal structures under uncertainty \citep{Angelelli2024} in continuity with the arguments that led to the AGR index in Section \ref{subsec: a new performance index for cyber-risk estimation}.
+A dedicated study to identify information-theoretic, fuzzy, or relational criteria to encompass and quantify specific uncertainty sources in cyber-space could support individuals or groups in contextualising risk assessment about shared digital resources.